IBM/FfDL/README.md

 ## 1. Quick Start

 There are multiple installation paths for installing FfDL into an existing Kubernetes cluster.
-Bwlow are the steps for quick install.
-If you want to follow more detailed step by stepn instructions , please visit [the detailed installation guide](docs/detailed-installation-guide.md)
+Below are the steps for quick install.
+If you want to follow more detailed step by step instructions , please visit [the detailed installation guide](docs/detailed-installation-guide.md)

 > If you are using bash shell, you can modify the necessary environment variables in `env.txt` and export all of them using the following commands
 >  ```shell